Unit 2 - Practice Quiz

 B. It does not require a translator

-C. It is machine-independent
+C. It is a high-level language

 D. It is machine-dependent